microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaUserDirectReport.md

 This command gets the direct report for the specified user.

-- `-ObjectId` parameter specifies user object ID.
+- `-ObjectId` parameter specifies the user object ID.

 ### Example 2: Get all direct reports